SeanMythen/JustCryptoPrices/README.md

 # JustCryptoPrices
 https://JustCryptoPrices.com

-Display a single cryptocurrency on your screen!
+Display cryptocurrency prices on your screen!

-Meant to be kept open on the side of your desktop so that you can casually monitor prices.
+This website is meant to be kept open on the side of your workspace so that you can casually monitor prices.